minorimpact/perl-minorimpact/docs/MinorImpact.md

     that might be writing to the same file or using syslog.
     DEFAULT: minorimpact

+- copyright

+    Text to include at the bottom of every page.
+YEAR is automatically translated to the current year.
+For example:

+        copyright = "&copy;YEAR Minor Impact"

 - log\_file

     Name of the file to save log entries to.
 Only valid when "log\_method" is